HumanAutomata/DDungeon/room0.md

 Sincerely,
 The Administators
 ```
+You look over and see a chest at foot of the bed

+## choose a companion
+> todo later

+`Prompt the player to examine the chest`

 ## choices
+---
 1. do nothing:

-- you get prompted to act by some voices
-    - maybe you see visions
-    - the chest starts to look more enticing to you
+> I highly reccomend you look at the chest

 - but you keep ignoring it
-- you run out of food and die
-- or a more "epic" death - ceiling collapses, lava floods the room
+- theatrical death - ceiling collapses, lava floods the room

 2. Examine the chest
 Examining the chest you find the following items:

 ### Items
+---
 1. **sword**
     - the fighting / bad choice
     - face more monsters / monsters attack you